spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-sample.md

 <!--NOTE-->

 The in-memory test binder behaves exactly as any of the message broker binder implementations.
 Notably, in a Spring Cloud Stream Application, the message payload is always a byte array, encoded as JSON by default.
-The consuming application receives the bytes on its input channel and automatically delagates to the appropriate `MessageConverter`, based on the content type, to convert the bytes to match the consuming Function's argument type, `UsageDetail` in this case.
+The consuming application receives the bytes on its input channel and automatically delegates to the appropriate `MessageConverter`, based on the content type, to convert the bytes to match the consuming Function's argument type, `UsageDetail` in this case.
 For the test, we need to perform this step explicitly.
 Alternately, instead of using a `MessageConverter`, we could have invoked a JSON parser directly.

 <!--END_NOTE-->